abolfazl6678/employee-performance-mapping-sql-project/README.md

 ---

-## Note  ????
+## Note
-This project was part of my **SQL Training Capstone Project** during the Caltech Data Science Program.
+This project was part of my **SQL Training Project** during the Caltech Data Science Program.